damusss/mili/guide/mili.md

 -   `MILI.data_from_id()`: Get an `ElementData` object from an element ID
 -   `MILI.clear_memory()`: Clear all the elments in memory.
 Useful when changing scenes to avoid glitches.
 -   `MILI.id_checkpoint()`: Manually set the internal ID.
 Useful to avoid new elements to inherit the memory of the previous element and be visually unpleasent for a few frames.

+-   `MILI.add_element_style(style, element_id)`:

+    This method allows you to add some styles to an element after it has been created, for example, if conditions on the interactions are met.
+Due to design constraints, the following style won't have an effect when using this function:

+    -   `parent_id`
+    -   `ignore_grid`

+    Changing the z layer will have an effect, but the children won't get updated, so they might be outdated and flicker unless they get updated too.

 ### Packing Components